 Joint Appointment: Physiology & Pharmacology, School of Medicine

-Cardiorespiratory homeostasis in general, and blood pressure in particular, are controlled by baroreceptor reflexes.
+Cardiorespiratory homeostasis in general, and blood pressure in particular, are controlled by baro- and chemoreceptor reflexes.
 We study developing primary and second order neurons in the arterial baroreflex pathway to reveal mechanisms that govern normal development of the nervous system.
-In addition, these studies will provide insights into pathophysiology of developmental and other disorders of the cardiorespiratory system, such as Sudden Infant Death Syndrome (SIDS).
+In addition, these studies will provide insights into pathophysiology of developmental and other disorders of the cardiorespiratory system, such as Sudden Infant Death Syndrome (SIDS) and hypertension.

-Trigeminal sensory pathways play a key role in transmission of sensory information from craniofacial tissues, such as meninges, the temporomandibular joint (TMJ), and teeth.
-These studies are intended to elucidate cellular and molecular mechanisms relevant to understanding and treatment of several commonly occurring craniofacial pain conditions, such as migraine headaches, disorders of the TMJ, trigeminal neuralgias, and tooth pain.
+Trigeminal pathways transmit sensory information from craniofacial tissues, such as meninges, the temporomandibular joint (TMJ), and teeth.
+Our studies are intended to elucidate cellular and molecular mechanisms relevant to understanding and treatment of several commonly occurring craniofacial pain conditions, such as migraine, trigeminal neuralgia, TMJ disorders, and odontalgias.

 A.Vermehren-Schmaedick, V.K.Jenkins, H-Y.Hsieh, M.P.Page, V.L.Brooks & A.Balkowiec (2013).
 Upregulation of brain-derived neurotrophic factor expression in nodose ganglia and the lower brainstem of hypertensive rats.
 Journal of Neuroscience Research 91: 220-229.

 J.L.Martin, A.L.Brown & A.Balkowiec (2012).
 Glia determine the course of brain-derived neurotrophic factor-mediated dendritogenesis and provide a soluble inhibitory cue to dendritic growth in the brainstem.
 Neuroscience 207: 333-346.